Federal Deposit Insurance Corporation: Covered deposits

 Accounts at different banks are insured separately.
 All branches of a bank are considered to form a single bank.
 Also, an Internet bank that is part of a brick and mortar bank is not considered to be a separate bank, even if the name differs.
 Non-US citizens are also covered by FDIC insurance as long as their deposits are in a domestic office of an FDIC-insured bank.

-The FDIC publishes a guide entitled "Your Insured Deposits", which sets forth the general characteristics of FDIC deposit insurance, and addresses common questions asked by bank customers about deposit insurance.
+The FDIC publishes a guide which sets forth the general characteristics of FDIC deposit insurance, and addresses common questions asked by bank customers about deposit insurance.

 Items not insured

 Only the above types of accounts are insured.
 Some types of uninsured products, even if purchased through a covered financial institution, are: